 Another cool thing about using leeks is that those following a low FODMAPS diet can still get that mellow onion and garlic flavour in the guacamole by simply using the green parts of the leek.
 Kind of like you would use spring onion and chives, which are lower in FODMAPS than the regular garlic and onion.
 More leek recipes here.

-I make this guacamole together with my grilled pineapple salsa whenever we’re having pulled pork or my delicious chorizo and beef chilli.
+I make this guacamole together with my grilled pineapple salsa whenever we’re having pulled pork or shredded beef or my delicious chorizo and beef chilli.
 Wrap them up in a lettuce leaf or make some gluten-free or paleo-friendly tortillas.

 Find the full recipe below and enjoy!
-Let me know what you think of the leek and avocado combo.Print
+Let me know what you think of the leek and avocado combo in the comments.

 - 2 avocados, flesh sliced and scooped out into a bowl

 - 1/3 cup finely diced leek (pale or pale green part as they are softer)

 - 1–2 tablespoons chopped cilantro/coriander

 - Add the avocado flesh to a bowl and mash together with a fork.
 Then add the rest of the ingredients, mash and stir through until well combined.
 Cover with some cling wrap until service or when storing in the fridge.

 Finely chopped leeks are used in place of garlic or onion in this fun guacamole recipe.
 Jalapeños can be replaced with regular chopped chilli or some chilli flakes.